-Even if you’re not an HR or compensation expert, there are some tell-tale signs your organization may be relying on bad compensation data:
+Even if you’re not an HR or compensation expert, there are some tell-tale signs your organization may be relying on bad pay data:

 - You get your compensation data from the internet, meaning it may come from non-credible and unverifiable sources.

-- You don’t have access to industry compensation data, and your data isn’t differentiated by funding size and other key characteristics.
+- You don’t have access to industry comp data, and your data isn’t differentiated by funding size and other key characteristics.

 - You don’t feel confident about your market compensation data because it’s based on information from large public companies.